 Event 6: Metallgesellschaft

-Those seven events?
-Trend followers killed it every time.
-More?
-Kieron Nutbrown, former head of global macro fixed income at First State Investments, has assembled a massive list of historical zero sum events: PDF.
+Trend followers killed it every time during those events, but it did not stop there.
+Events from the past like Amaranth?
+Trend followers win when the proverbial shit hits the fan.
+Kieron Nutbrown, former head of global macro fixed income at First State Investments, has assembled a massive list of historical zero sum events.
+You can see that and much more here.

 You can blow that up here: (PDF).
 Look, this is not about being bearish, this is about riding trends up and down.
 If you keep that mindset you are on the way to market success.